grimoire/mmdetection-to-tensorrt/docs/getting_started.md

 ...
 ```

-enjoy the model in deepstream.
+Enjoy the model in DeepStream.

-**warning:**
+**Warning:**
-I am not so familiar with deepstream, if you find any thing wrong with above, please let me know.
+I am not so familiar with DeepStream.
+If you find anything wrong above, please let me know.

 ## instance segmentation support(experimentation)